Meningitis

 Other triggers such as cancer, autoimmune disorders or taking medication such as non-steroidal anti-inflammatory drugs (NSAIDs) or certain antibiotics are rare.

 In most cases, meningitis is caused by viruses.
-For example:
+These include, for example:

 - enteroviruses: these trigger hand, foot and mouth disease, for instance